Table of Contents

 Students who hold one undergraduate degree from Mount Allison may apply for re-admission to be a candidate for a second different undergraduate degree under the following regulations:

-the student should have demonstrated strong academic ability and must be approved by an Academic Dean.
+the student should have demonstrated strong academic ability and must be approved by the Registrar (or direct delegate).

 the student must fulfill all the requirements for the second degree